viamrobotics/docs/docs/internals/controls-package.md

 ### Options

-`Options` is a struct that contains all of the optional parameters that can be used to customize a control loop during the setup.
-Since they are all optional, the only options that need to be set are those that you wish to change from the default.
+`Options` is a struct that contains all of the optional parameters that you can use to customize a control loop during the setup.
+Since they are all optional, the only options you must set are those that you wish to change from the default.

 <!-- prettier-ignore -->
 | Name | Type | Description |